Bushwalking in Australia: Essential Hiking Safety Tips

 Plan your bushwalk

 Pick walks that are within your fitness capacity and level of experience.
-Just because "walk" is part of the title, doesn't mean absolutely anyone can do it.

-Make sure your clothing and footwear are up to the task; flip flops, sandals and wedge heels are not suitable footwear.
+Make sure your clothing and footwear are up to the task; flip-flops, sandals, and wedge heels are not suitable footwear.
 Think runners or proper walking boots.

 Take extra clothing to be prepared for a sudden change in weather.
 Also, don't be a hero - turn back if the weather starts closing in or if things are starting to feel out of control.